-Robert K. Maloney, MD, is in private practice and is the director of the Maloney-Shamie Vision Institute in Los Angeles.
-He is the chief medical officer of Calhoun Vision, Inc., and a consultant to Abbott Medical Optics Inc. Dr. Maloney may be reached at 877-999-3937; .
+Robert K. Maloney, MD, is in private practice and is one of the Directors of the Maloney-Shamie Vision Institute in Los Angeles.
+He is the chief medical officer of Calhoun Vision, Inc., and a consultant to Abbott Medical Optics Inc. Dr. Maloney may be reached at 877-999-3937; firstname.lastname@example.org.

 - Waring GO III, Casebeer JC, Dru RM.
 One-year results of a prospective multicenter study of the Casebeer system of refractive keratotomy.
 Casebeer Chiron Study Group.
 Ophthalmology.
 1996;103(9):1337-1347.